What furlough means – everything you need to know about the furlough rules and regulations

 - An apprentice – and you can still continue your training whilst on furlough

 After confirming that the scheme had been extended, the latest requirements to be eligible to claim is that employees must be on an employer’s PAYE payroll by 11:59pm on 30 October 2020.
 An employer or employee can use the extension even if neither used the scheme the first time around.

 Anyone on the 39 weeks of Statutory Maternity Pay (SMP) will still be paid standard maternity cover by their employer.
 Also if you’re sick and still employed, you will still receive sick pay or benefit from Statutory Sick Pay (SSP) as outlined in your contract with your employer.
 However, you can be furloughed once you are able to return to work.

 How much will I be paid if I am furloughed?

-Your employer can claim a grant from Her Majesty’s Revenue and Customs (HMRC) that’ll pay you for 80% of your gross monthly salary up to a maximum of £2,500 per month up until the end of July.
-From 1 July 2020, employers can bring back furloughed employees to work a flexible shift pattern.
-An employee returning from furlough can work any number of hours and have any time they aren’t working topped up through the furlough scheme.
+Your employer can claim a grant from Her Majesty’s Revenue and Customs (HMRC) that’ll pay you for 80% of your gross monthly salary up to a maximum of £2,500 per month.
+Since 1 July 2020, employers can bring back furloughed employees to work a flexible shift pattern.
+Under the extension to the scheme, flexible furloughing will still be allowed in addition to full-time furloughing, meaning employees can work any number of hours and have any time they aren’t working topped up through the furlough scheme.